GoDe: Gaussians on Demand for Progressive Level of Detail and Scalable Compression: Gaussians on Demand

-Let $L$ denote the total number of levels of detail in the hierarchy.
-To implement progressive LoD, our objective is to organize the Gaussians of model $\mathcal{G}$ as a sequence of progressive levels $l \in \{0,\dots,L-1\}$ defined as
+Let $L$ denote the total number of levels of detail.
+Our objective is to reorganize the Gaussians of a trained 3DGS model into a progressive hierarchy that supports scalable compression and level-of-detail control from a single representation.
+We decompose the full set of Gaussians $\mathcal{G}$ into a base set $\mathcal{G}_0$ and a sequence of disjoint enhancement sets: